backdrop-contrib/pathauto/README.txt

     database and variable upgrades applied.

-Credits
+Credits:

 The original module combined the functionality of Mike Ryan's autopath with Tommy Sundstrom's path_automatic.

-Significant enhancements were contributed by jdmquin@www.bcdems.net.
+Significant enhancements were contributed by jdmquin @ www.bcdems.net.

 Matt England added the tracker support.

 Other suggestions and patches contributed by the Drupal community.

-Current maintainer: Mike Ryan (drupal at virtuoso hyphen performance.com)
+Current maintainer: Greg Knaddison (greg AT knaddison DOT com)